batistagroup/qflux/README.md

 ## Citation <a name="citation"></a>

-Please cite the preprint of our work when using this code until the journal version becomes available.
+Please cite the preprints of our work when using this code until the journal version becomes available.

 ## Licensing <a name="license"></a>

 Each notebook or repository might have its own licensing.
 Please refer to the individual README files and notebooks within each directory for specific licensing information.

 ## Acknowledgement <a name="acknowledgement"></a>